-Once we get the appraisal report back from the Asset Management Company we will make you a formal offer, subject only to contract and survey.
+Our formal offer will be subject only to contract and survey.
 Should you decide to proceed with our formal offer we will then instruct a RICS Chartered Surveyor to inspect your property.
 This will be paid for by House Buyer Bureau.

 Should the survey reveal the property is not of standard construction or not be “marketable” and/or “mortgageable” then our formal offer may be amended.

 To sell your property you will need to use a property lawyer.
 You may instruct your own Lawyer or alternatively use one we recommend.

 If you use a Lawyer recommended by us House Buyer Bureau will pay all your legal fees.
 If you choose to use your own Lawyer we will make a contribution of £600 towards the legal fee.
 This is only payable on completion of the sale and will not be payable if the sale does not proceed to completion.

 Your Lawyer will be required to have Professional Indemnity Insurance of no less than two million pounds, a minimum of two partners, be a Solicitor or Licensed Conveyancer based in the UK and have no disciplinary proceedings or action registered against them.

 As we do not meet clients face to face we will instruct an external agency to verify the ID of all registered sellers of the property.

 Once we have received the legal report on title from our Lawyer together with the RICS survey report we will then reconfirm our formal offer.
 If there is anything adverse raised in either of these reports that could have an impact on the value then we may need to adjust the formal offer.
 Both of these reports are available for inspection by you or your lawyer.